alifsatyawan/AI-plays-Tic-Tac-Toe/README.md

 Leveraged the minimax algorithm for optimal move selection, ensuring challenging gameplay.

 Conducted testing to ensure the AI consistently makes the best moves, leading to a robust gaming experience.

+Note: The game is played on the terminal